 Purpose of the Johnson & Johnson Guidelines

 1. Stem cell research promises improvements in human health and relief from disease, infirmity and human suffering, and endeavors to create new clinical tools and treatments that can be made available and affordable throughout the world.
-The purpose of these Guidelines is to ensure that human pluripotent stem cell research conducted by Johnson & Johnson conforms to current international standards of scientific and ethical oversight, and that all scientists and employees of Johnson & Johnson adhere to these ethical principles when conducting human pluripotent stem cell research.
+The purpose of these Guidelines is to ensure that human pluripotent stem cell research conducted by Johnson & Johnson conforms to current international standards of scientific and ethical oversight, and that all scientists and employees of the Johnson & Johnson Family of Companies adhere to these ethical principles when conducting human pluripotent stem cell research.

 Scope of the Johnson & Johnson Guidelines